PCA Reduced Gaussian Mixture Models with Applications in Superresolution: Numerical Results

 In the following, we present the same experiments as in the 2D-case but with 3D-data.
 For this we crop a $600\times600\times600$ image from the material images "FS" and "SiC Diamonds".
 For the estimation of the mixture model, we use the upper front left $300\times300\times300$ part of the images and crop randomly $N=1000000$ patches.

-Again, we estimate the parameters of a GMM and a PCA-GMM with $K=100$ classes as described in the previous sections.
+Again, we estimate the parameters of a GMM and a PCA-GMM with $K=100$ classes and fixed $\sigma=0.02$ as described in the previous sections.
+Since we have seen in the 2D examples that the results of PCA-GMMs with learned $\sigma$ and HDDC are similar, we compare our 3D results just with HDDC.
 As magnification factor, we use $q=2$.
 For the low resolution image we use $\tau\times\tau\times\tau$-patches with patch size $\tau=4$ and for the high resolution image we use a patch size of $q\tau=8$.
 We reduce the dimension of the pairs of high and low resolution patches from $n=(q^3+1)\tau^3=576$ to $d$ for $d\in\{20,40,60\}$.
 After estimating the mixture models, we use the reconstruction method from \cite{SJ2016} as described in the previous paragraph to reconstruct the ground truth from of the artificially downsampled images.
-The resulting PSNRs are given in Table~\ref{tab_results_3d}.
+The resulting PSNRs are given in Table~\ref{tab_results_3d} and the average execution times of one E-step and one M-step are given in Table~\ref{tab_times_3d}.
 As a reference we also measure the PSNR of the nearest neighbor interpolation.